acdh-oeaw/recogito-studio/README.md

 ## Installed Plugins

-The following plugins are currently installed:
+The following plugins are currently pulled and installed from via node_modules:

 - `plugin-ner`
 - `plugin-tei-inliner`